weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 ~~~

-You can also check that the nodes have registered with the master.
+Check that the nodes have registered with the master.
 In this example, kube-01 at address: `172.17.8.101` is the master, leaving the other 2 VMs as the nodes, shown below:

 ~~~bash
 kube-01 > kubectl get nodes